 Next, circles are drawn on your skin in order to show you what parts of the body are going to be within the field of radiation.
-Your doctor will then explain the time that will be needed to complete the SRT.
+Your doctor will then explain the time it will take to complete the SRT.
 You will have to ensure that you can get the treatment done 2-5 (although our treatment protocols only provide 2-3 treatments per week) times a week in short sessions.
 Most of the time, the sessions are only about 30 seconds long.
 If a patient has more than one area of skin cancer, more time will have to be allotted for additional procedures.

 Moving into the actual SRT sessions you will come in, sit or lie down, the lead shield is placed over your body, and then the radiation applicator is placed over the tumor.
 The therapist conducting your treatment leaves the room, but they can still see you through a type of surveillance system.
 You hear a beep and the process of destroying the tumor cells begins.
 You are never abandoned or alone.
 Your treatments are always being observed by a medical professional.
 During the treatment process, you will be able to see the progress of the treatment via ultrasound (with the SRT-Vision).

-After about five or six sessions, you may begin to see a redness around the area being treated.
+After about five or six sessions, you may begin to see redness around the area being treated.
 The redness is a normal reaction.
 At this time, adjustments may be made to guarantee the rounds of radiation are maximizing their effort to eliminate the tumor cells.
 The redness will likely remain for the rest of the treatment, but should not be cause for concern.

-After treatments are complete, your dermatologist will typically ask to see you for a follow up visit every six months.
+After treatments are complete, your dermatologist will typically ask to see you for a follow-up visit every six months.
 These appointments are necessary to see if any new tumors are developing.
 If these follow up exams remain positive for a certain period of time, your physician may decrease your appointments to an annual exam.

 Have any other questions on what you can expect during Superficial Radiation Treatment or need to find a physician in your area that utilizes SRT?
 Click here to find a physician that offers this non-invasive skin cancer treatment option.